Three Sisters Canmore: History, Viewpoints & Photography

-Explore the renowned Three Sisters mountain in Canmore, Alberta, through captivating fine art photography, accompanied by detailed location insights and a history of these legendary peaks that continue to captivate both artists and nature enthusiasts.
+Explore the renowned Three Sisters mountains in Canmore, Alberta, through captivating fine art photography, accompanied by detailed location insights, local history, and tips for photography enthusiasts.

 The breathtaking trio of mountain peaks stands prominently in the foreground of the Canadian Rockies, known as Kananaskis Country.
-Positioned directly to the south of the charming mountain town of Canmore, these three majestic summits command attention from virtually every vantage point within the Bow Valley area.
-Revered with pride by the locals, the mountain holds a striking and unmistakable presence in the surrounding landscape.
+Positioned directly to the south of the charming mountain town of Canmore, these majestic summits command attention from virtually every vantage point within the Bow Valley area.
+Revered with pride by the locals, the mountains hold a striking and unmistakable presence in the surrounding landscape.

 During the exploration of the Bow River valley by geologists and land surveyors in the mid to late 1800s, Albert Rogers, the nephew of Major A.B.
 Rogers, the discoverer of Rogers Pass in the Selkirk Mountains, was the first to bestow a name upon the distinctive mountain.